Rockies vs. Mets Player Props Betting Odds

 Alonso Stats

-- Alonso has three doubles, 19 home runs, 26 walks and 45 RBI (45 total hits).
-He has stolen one base.
+- Alonso has 45 hits with three doubles, 19 home runs, 26 walks and 45 RBI.
+He's also stolen one base.

 Alonso Recent Games